 The onboarding process only takes a few minutes.
 You will first be asked your name and annual income.
 The next screen will take you to three different investment goals: Safety Net, Retirement, or General Investing.
 Unlike other brokerages, there isn’t a quiz determining your risk tolerance based on several hypothetical market conditions.

-The safety net goal is the most conservative strategy and an ideal to park a portion of your emergency savings.
+The safety net goal is the most conservative strategy and an ideal place to park a portion of your emergency savings.
 You can also open a Traditional IRA, Roth IRA, or rollover your 401k to Betterment for your retirement goals.

 After creating an account, you will be able to adjust your asset allocation between stocks and bonds using a sliding scale from 0% to 100% stocks if you do not agree with Betterment’s recommendation based on your age.
 Betterment’s suggestion stock allocation will always be at least 55% and never exceed 90%.